Perkins, Oklahoma: History

 Perkins was founded during the Land Run in April 1889.
 Joseph Wert staked a claim for 160 acres and offered up 40 acres of his land to be established as a township.
 The town went through three names in its first year- Cimarron, Italy, and then Perkins.
 The last name was for Bishop Walden Perkins, a congressman from Kansas who pulled strings to establish the post office for the new township.
 The town of Perkins incorporated on August 25, 1891.

 Though Perkins was settled in 1889, it celebrates Old Settlers Day around Sept 22.
 This is the anniversary of the Land Run of 1891.
 Being on the north side of the Cimarron River, it was one of the starting points for the Run of 1891.

-The first wagon bridge across the Cimarron River was built during the summer of 1891.
+The first wagon bridge across the Cimarron River in Oklahoma Territory was built during the summer of 1891.
 On September 22, 1891, the Sac and Fox and Iowa reservations officially opened.
 By January 1900, the Eastern Oklahoma Railway began service, establishing the town as an agricultural trade center.